PalaniRamu/TNRSDD2023/README.md

 ## Step 5 - Evaluate real time video or images

 ====================================================================================
 File TNRSDD2023_YOLOV7_Training_Module contains the codes for the aforementioned steps.
 Launch Collab Research and open the file.
 If necessary, you can alter the file path.
-The research concept is described in IMPROVE CUSTOM OBJECT DETECTION OF ROAD SURFACES BY
+The research concept is described in IMPROVE CUSTOM OBJECT DETECTION OF ROAD SURFACES BY.pdf.
-SMOOTHING OF LABELS AND IMAGE ENHANCEMENT .pdf.